 Whiplash is a serious neck injury that causes fatigue, severe pain, and decreased range of motion in the neck.
 Whiplash happens when the neck and head are pulled too far, too fast, and too forcefully.
 Whiplash typically injures the nerves, neck tissues, spinal discs, the spinal column, and muscles.
-Depending upon the severity of your whiplash injury, you might suffer long-term health problems, including psychological issues.
+Depending upon the severity of your whiplash injury, you might suffer long-term health problems, including psychological issues, like post-traumatic stress disorder.
 Treating these side effects over a prolonged period can lead to significant costs.
 Therefore, you should definitely consider hiring out legal team to fight for the compensation to make you whole.

 Does your neck hurt after a car accident?
 Are you unsure, though, if you have experienced whiplash?
 Look at these potential symptoms of whiplash from a rear-end collision or other whiplash accident.